 Cassano’s Italian tour continued in July 2013 as a move to Parma brought out the best he had to offer; working hard, maintaining a proper physique and keeping controversy to a minimum.
 Finding top form in 2013/14, gaudy tallies of 12 goals and eight assists were of paramount importance in the Crociati’s Europa League berth, finishing sixth.
 Months of unpaid wages due to Parma’s financial standing – and eventually seizure of all property and declared bankruptcy – saw Cassano’s contract terminated.

 Looking for a place to hang his hat, Sampdoria welcomed him back in August 2015 on a two-year deal.
 A year later, president Massimo Ferrero communicated that Cassano was no longer part of the project, and from there, he trained with the club’s youth team before parting ways entirely in January 2017.
 A free agent in his mid-30s, several rumours hinted a move to China could be in the works, a journey which Cassano had no interest in travelling.

-Earlier this summer, Hellas Verona struck a deal to reunite the 35-year-old with Pazzini in an attack that also included Alessio Cerci.
-Verona, now back in Serie A after earning promotion from the second division, received widespread praise for forming this faction of Italian talent.
+That summer, Hellas Verona struck a deal to reunite the 35-year-old with Pazzini in an attack that also included Alessio Cerci.
+Verona, back in Serie A after earning promotion from the second tier, received widespread praise for forming this faction of Italian talent.
 Yet, as we’ve been privy to over the course of his career, wherever Cassano goes, controversy tends to follow.

 By Matthew Santangelo @Matt_Santangelo